Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Travel sentiments in the Philippines

-Interest for travel among Filipinos is on the rise compared to last month.
-Finder’s July Travel Index reveals that 42.82% of Filipinos say they plan to travel in the next three months, up from 36.35% in the June survey.
-Earlier this year, interest around travel was 37.35% in the May survey, 38.58% in April, 35.27% in March and 38.77% when asked in the February survey.
+Interest in travel among Filipinos is on the rise compared to last quarter.
+Finder’s May 2022 Travel Index reveals that 30.8% of Filipinos say they plan to travel in the next three months, up from 28.6% in February 2022.

-In July, 17.30% of Filipino adults said they have plans to travel abroad in the coming three months, up slightly from 16.58% when asked in June.
+In May, 11.6% of Filipino adults said they have plans to travel abroad in the coming three months, down from 12.5% when asked in February.

 More Filipino men than women plan to travel

-More men than women say they plan to travel in the coming three months, with 47.74% of men saying they’re planning a trip compared to 42.94% of women.
+More Filipino men than women say they plan to travel in the coming three months, with 33.2% of men saying they plan to travel compared to 29.2% of women.

 Men domestic travel